Grim (Kristiansand)

-Grim is a borough in the city of Kristiansand which lies in the municipality of Kristiansand in Agder county, Norway.
+Grim is a borough in the city of Kristiansand which lies in Kristiansand Municipality in Agder county, Norway.
 The borough has a population of about 16,000 people and is the second least populated borough in Kristiansand.
 Grim is located in the northwestern part of the municipality, north of Vågsbygd borough, northwest of Kvadraturen borough, and west of Lund borough.
-Grim also borders Songdalen and Vennesla municipalities to the west and north, respectively.
+Grim also borders Vennesla Municipality to the north.

 The borough of Grim is divided into five districts: Grim, Hellemyr, Tinnheia, Strai, and Mosby.
 The district of Grim is in the southeast part of the borough, forming a little centrum for the borough.
 The district of Hellemyr is located in the southwest part of the borough and the small district of Tinnheia is in the south central part of the borough.
 The northern two-thirds of the borough is made up of the two rural districts of Strai (central Grim) and Mosby (far northern Grim).
 Both of these districts are both characterized by an agrarian environment.